swopblock/CORE/GLOSSARY.md

 SUBJECTS

-"Users" Bid Money or Ask Money to make Offers of exchange between Buyers and Sellers.
+"Users" Bid Money or Ask Money to make Offers of exchange Orders between Buyers and Sellers.

 "Invoicers" Match Offers to make Invoices of exchange between Buyers and Sellers.